 Homeowners may also decide to sell because someone's moved out of the home recently and there's now more space than needed.
 It could also be that they've recently retired or are ready for a change.

-retirement and you want to move somewhere warmer with less house to maintain.
+For example, you've just kicked off your retirement and you want to move to a home with only one level.
 A different home may be better suited for your new lifestyle.